subsistence agriculture characteristics. SUBSISTENCE FARMING. Subsistence agriculture involves the use of crude or simple farm tools

 Inadequate capital for investment and expansion: this aspect of subsistence agriculture leads to small farm holding and inability to buy large farm input

-Low level of specialization: the subsistence farmer is often involved in mixed farming system known as mixed cropping as against the production of a particular crop which could lead to specialization
+Low level of specialization: the subsistence farmer is often involved in a mixed farming system known as mixed cropping against the production of a particular crop which could lead to specialization

-Pest and diseases are not properly controlled: owing to the illiteracy and [poverty level, pest and diseases are properly controlled and these further leads to low yield.
+Pest and diseases are not properly controlled: owing to illiteracy and [poverty levels, pests and diseases are properly controlled and this further leads to low yield.

 Low return or yield: as a result of illiteracy and low capital investment of the farmer and small farm holdings, the yield and returns from subsistence agriculture is usually very low

-Subsistence agriculture is mostly practiced in most parts of West Africa, Nigeria Southern parts for example, is littered with this type farming due to non-availability of land enough for to engage in commercial agriculture or large scale farming.
+Subsistence agriculture is mostly practiced in most parts of West Africa, Nigeria’s Southern parts, for example, are littered with this type of farming due to the non-availability of land enough to engage in commercial agriculture or large-scale farming.

 WEED AND THEIR BOTANICAL NAMES

 Subsistence farming is a form of agriculture where farmers primarily grow crops and raise livestock to meet the basic needs of their households.
 Unlike commercial farming, which focuses on producing goods for sale and profit, subsistence farming is characterized by the production of food, shelter, and other necessities for personal use.
 This agricultural practice is often associated with small-scale, family-run operations in rural areas.

 - Typically small-scale and family-owned, subsistence farms are designed to meet the basic needs of the household rather than generating surplus for market sale.